-If you haven’t already checked these out they have been extended through next year.
+If you haven’t already checked these out they have been extended through August 2017.
 With the weather so glorious there’s still time to check out the “talking” statue exhibit throughout the City: Statue Stories

 Just approach one of the participating statues, locate the sign and scan in the QR code or type the address into your browser.
 The statue will call you back and give you a short lecture on who they are, what they’ve accomplished, a description of the statue and/or more.
 The speakers are all Chicagoan’s or affiliated with Chicago institutions.